-Copper Fox is a Canadian based resource company with a Tier 1 listing on the TSX Venture Exchange ("TSX: V") under the trading symbol CUU.
-The Company is focused on the exploration and development of copper projects in North America and has a pipeline of exploration and development stage projects that provide the Company with the ability to increase value not only through exploration but also through more advanced stage development studies.
-The Company maintains its head office at Suite 650, 340 - 12^{th} Avenue SW, Calgary, Alberta.
+Copper Fox is a Canadian based resource company with a Tier 1 listing on the TSX Venture Exchange ("TSX:V") under the trading symbol CUU.
+The Company is focused on the exploration and development of copper projects in North America.
+The Company maintains its head office at Suite 650, $340-12^{th}$ Avenue SW, Calgary, Alberta.

-Copper Fox has a pipeline of high-quality operated and non-operated porphyry and insitu copper recovery projects in both the exploration and advanced stages.
-Copper Fox's wholly owned subsidiaries are Desert Fox Copper Inc. ("Desert Fox") and Northern Fox Copper Inc. ("Northern Fox").
+Copper Fox has a pipeline of high-quality operated and non-operated porphyry and in-situ copper recovery projects in both the exploration and advanced stages that provides the Company with the ability to increase value not only through exploration but also through more advanced stage development studies.
+Copper Fox's wholly owned subsidiaries; Desert Fox Copper Inc. ("Desert Fox") and Northern Fox Copper Inc. ("Northern Fox") were established to manage all future exploration and development activities, including equity interest acquired in other mineral projects within North America.
 Desert Fox has an office space in Miami, Arizona and holds the US assets of the Company and Northern Fox holds the investment in District Copper.
-Copper Fox's primary assets are its 25% interest in the Schaft Creek Joint Venture ("SCJV") with Teck Resources Limited ("Teck") on the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia, its 100% owned Van Dyke, Sombrero Butte and Mineral Mountain copper projects and its investment in associate interest in District Copper.
+Copper Fox's primary assets are its 25% interest in the Schaft Creek Joint Venture ("SCJV") with Teck Resources Limited ("Teck") on the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia and its 100% owned Van Dyke copper projects.

-The Company established Desert Fox and Northern Fox to manage all future exploration and development activities, including any equity or working interest acquired in other mineral projects within North America.
 Desert Fox's wholly owned subsidiaries: Desert Fox Minerals Co, Desert Fox Van Dyke Co, and Desert Fox Sombrero Butte Co, hold mineral tenures located in Pinal and Gila Counties, which are all located in the Laramide age porphyry copper belt in Arizona.
 To date the Company has not earned revenues from any of these activities and these projects are still considered to be in the exploration and development stage.

-Management's Discussion and Analysis of Financial Condition and Results of Operation For the Three and Nine Months Ended July 31, 2020 (Expressed in Canadian Dollars)
+Management's Discussion and Analysis of Financial Condition and Results of Operation For the Year Ended October 31, 2020 (Expressed in Canadian Dollars)